bonomani/devmon/docs/TEMPLATES.md

 The messages file consolidates data from various template files.
 - It operates as a templating engine containing special keywords for specific functionalities
 - It allows the use of HTML.
-- iT enables the rendering of a message that can be understood by Xymon.
+- It enables the rendering of a message that can be understood by Xymon.

 ### Simple example: only with non-repeater OIDs:
 ```